callumbarltrop/callumbarltrop.github.io/_pages/about.md

   - /about.html
 ---

-Use this website to get in touch/read some of my research.
+Hi, and welcome to my personal website.
+I'll update this site occasionally with new research projects.
+Use the details below to get in touch if you have any questions or would like to collaborate.